Lead Economist, Power, Energy and Water

-Teri Viswanath is a lead economist in CoBank’s Knowledge Exchange Division, where she focuses on the energy industry, including the electric distribution, generation and transmission sectors, as well as the rural water industry.
+Teri Viswanath is lead economist for power, energy and water in CoBank’s Knowledge Exchange research division.
+She focuses on the energy industry, including the electric distribution, generation and transmission sectors, as well as the rural water industry.
 She develops market intelligence, strategic guidance and policy assessments on these key industries to inform CoBank and customer leadership decisions.

-Ms. Viswanath earned a bachelor’s degree in finance from Central Michigan University and a juris doctorate from Fordham University; she also studied at the University of Texas School of Law.
+Ms. Viswanath earned a bachelor’s degree in finance from Central Michigan University and a juris doctorate from Fordham University, and also studied at the University of Texas School of Law.

 Listen to the Power Plays podcast

 Power Plays is a CoBank Knowledge Exchange monthly audio program.
 We connect with top energy and environmental innovators who share their, insights, experience and observations of the market.

 AAA projects a whopping 37.1 million road-tripping Americans will journey 50 miles or more from their homes this Memorial Day weekend, the third most since 2000, when AAA started tracking holiday travel.
 However, despite upbeat signs like this, the nation’s peak gasoline demand is squarely in the rear-view mirror.

 Commodity traders often say that the cure for high prices is high prices.
 In other words, during periods of supply shortages or tight balances, sellers will increase their supply and buyers will cut back or adopt substitutes.

 Effects from higher interest rates are permeating rural industries